LewisProjects/RedditVideoMakerBot-website/README.md

 # Reddit Video Maker Bot Documentation
 This is the documentation website of the [Reddit Video Maker Bot](https://github.com/elebumm/RedditVideoMakerBot).
 You can view the website [here](https://reddit-video-maker-bot.netlify.app/).
+This site is powered by [Netlify](http://netlify.com/)

 ## Contributing
 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.